workshopper/learnyoureact/exercises/proptypes/problem.en.md

 Let's add validation to passed values.

-In `React.createClass()` ,
+Input data that is passed into the component can be accessed by `render()` via `this.props`

+As you build and rely on your common components (buttons, form fields etc.) it's helpful to ensure the components are being used correctly.

+You can do this by specifying `propTypes`.
+While in development mode `React.PropTypes` exports a range of validators that can be used to make sure the data you receive is valid.

 ```
+React.createClass({
   propTypes: {
     name:   React.PropTypes.string.isRequired,
     id:     React.PropTypes.number.isRequired,
     width:  React.PropTypes.number.isRequired,
     height: React.PropTypes.number.isRequired,
     alt:    React.PropTypes.string
-}
+  },
+  /* ... */
 ```

-You can add validations to props which is passed from parent Component by writting like above.
-If unexpected values is passed, React.js prints `Warning` in console.
+When an invalid value is provided for a prop, a warning will be shown in the JavaScript console.

 # Question
 ---

-Fix `Todo` of `index.jsx` like below.
+Fix `Todo` of `index.jsx` like the example below.
-You can also make new `index.jsx` file and write code in that.
+You can also write your code into a new `index.jsx` file.

 ```